 Liz Kelly, PhD (Sociology), BA (First Class, Sociology and Politics), is professor of sexualised violence at London Metropolitan University, where she is also director of the Child and Woman Abuse Studies Unit (CWASU).
 She has been active in the field of violence against women and children for almost thirty years.
-She is the author of Surviving Sexual Violence (1988), which established the concept of a 'continuum of violence' and over seventy book chapters and journal articles.
+She is the author of Surviving Sexual Violence (1988), which established the concept of a 'continuum of violence' and over 70 book chapters and journal articles.

 CWASU has a national and international reputation for its research, training and consultancy work.
-The Unit has completed over fifty research and evaluation projects and are known for their work on making connections between forms of gender violence, and between violence against women and child protection.
-As special advisors to the British Council CWASU undertakes considerable international work (in Africa, Asia, Europe and South America) providing consultancy and training on research and policy.
+The Unit has completed over 50 research and evaluation projects and are known for their work on making connections between forms of gender violence, and between violence against women and child protection.
+As special advisors to the British Council, CWASU undertakes considerable international work (in Africa, Asia, Europe and South America) providing consultancy and training on research and policy.

 Liz has just completed a project looking at trafficking of persons for both labour and sexual exploitation in Central Asia.
-In 2000 she was awarded a CBE in the New Years Honours List for 'services combating violence against women and children', and in January 2005 was appointed to the Board of Commissioners of the Women's National Commission.
+In 2000, she was awarded a CBE in the New Years Honours List for 'services combating violence against women and children', and in January 2005 was appointed to the Board of Commissioners of the Women's National Commission.

 Co-ordination Action on Human Rights Violations addresses human rights violations in the context of interpersonal relationships.

 Major goals of the project are to integrate parallel research discourses on violence; unify the theoretical and empirical basis for policy; stimulate new, interdisciplinary and transnational research; and support practitioners, policy-makers, and scientists by facilitating the dissemination of knowledge and expertise.